Feeding Therapy

 Feeding Milestones

 Feeding and eating are essential skills that contribute to healthy growth and developement of each child.
 It’s important to note that each child develops these skills at different times, and may meet milestones earlier or later than others.
-These milestones, adapted from the American Speech Language and Hearing Association Milestones checklist, are not meant to be used as a diagnostic tool.
+These milestones, adapted from the American Speech Language and Hearing Association (ASHA) Milestones checklist, are not meant to be used as a diagnostic tool.
 If your child is not meeting many of these milestones for their given age, a feeding assessment could be helpful.

 Iron Deficiency In Children